TwicPics/components/documentation/angular.md

 ```

-Discover our demonstrations and integration examples [in our online demo project](https://twicpics-angular-demo.netlify.app/home?utm_source=github&utm_campaign=components&utm_medium=organic).

-TwicPics Components are available in Angular __version 11 to 16_.
+TwicPics Components are available in Angular __version 11 to 17__.

+Discover our demonstrations and integration examples [in a standalone components based project](https://twicpics-angular-demo.netlify.app/home?utm_source=github&utm_campaign=components&utm_medium=organic).

+For an example of integration into an NgModule-based project, please refer to [this repo](https://github.com/TwicPics/components-demo-angular/tree/ng-module-based-application).

 <div id="setting-up-your-project"/>